timschroederme/LIPR/README.md

 by Tim Schröder (see my [website](http://www.timschroeder.net), or my [blog](http://blog.timschroeder.net/), or follow me on [Twitter](http://www.twitter.com/timschroedernet)).

-LIPR is an unofficial Objective-C framework for programmatically addressing Berg's [Little Printer](http://bergcloud.com/littleprinter/) [Direct Print API](http://remote.bergcloud.com/developers/littleprinter/direct_print_codes).
+LIPR is an unofficial Objective-C framework for programmatically addressing BERG'S [Little Printer](http://bergcloud.com/littleprinter/) [Direct Print API](http://remote.bergcloud.com/developers/littleprinter/direct_print_codes).
 LIPR has been developed for using it with OS X 10.9 Mavericks, but most classes should also work on iOS and with earlier versions of OS X, though I haven't tested this.

 ##State of Development